Feedback on my first conf

 - Tristan Nitot -founder of Mozilla Europe- concluded the conference by talking about Firefox OS.
 He’s such an awesome speaker; totally worth seeing him.

-I could also meet all those great French guys and girls from Twitter and put some faces on names.
+I could also meet all those great French people from Twitter and put some faces on names.
 Probably the best thing of this day. :)

 About my talk

 It went great.
 People seemed very interested in the topic and I felt like they were understanding the main point of the conference, so it’s something!